 Have dead batteries?
 You can put them out to the curb for collection!
-The City is offering free curbside collection of used alkaline batteries this October.
+The City is offering free curbside collection of used single-use alkaline batteries this September 30 through October 11 on your blue cart collection day!

 How to participate?

-Put your used or unwanted alkaline batteries inside the battery bag, seal the bag and put it on the ground beside your blue cart.
-Remember to cover 9 volt battery terminals with tape.
+Place your clear sealed bag of batteries on the ground beside your blue cart.
+Remember to cover any 9-volt battery terminals with tape.

-Batteries will be collected on your blue cart collection day from October 15 to 26.
-Check the waste collection schedule to determine your blue cart collection day.
+Batteries will be collected on your blue cart collection day from September 30 to October 11.
+Download the Guelph waste app for a reminder to put your batteries out, or check your waste collection schedule to determine your blue cart collection day.

 Batteries may be picked up at the curb any time during the collection day, including before or after the blue cart has been emptied.